-One area where indoor design has become science is when homes for patients suffering from dementia are concerned.
-Together with the Stirling University in Glasgow we have been working on interiors using different types of floor coverings that are considered suitable, calming and recognizable designs.
-Woods are fine as long as the visual pattern is calm, without any clearly visible knots and color contrast.
-The contrasts between the color of the floor covering and the wall is also measured to be within certain light reflection scales.
-As such, we have managed to design and select a floor covering collection for dementia environments and are we able to advise on the flooring possibilities for these environments.

-SAFETY AND HYGIENE
+One area where indoor design has become science is when to avoid creating dirt-trapping grooves or cavities on the homes for patients suffering from dementia are concerned. surface.
+A simple cleaning action with a broom, mop, and Together with the Stirling University in Glasgow we have detergent should always deliver a clean floor. been working on interiors using different types of floor coverings that are considered suitable, calming and FEELING GOOD recognizable designs.
+Woods are fine as long as the visual Without being regarded as such a floor can help you pattern is calm, without any clearly visible knots and color contrast.
+The contrasts between the color of the floor feel good in various ways: covering and the wall is also measured to be within certain light reflection scales.
+As such, we have managed to design Good acoustics: Using the right type of floor covering and select a floor covering collection for dementia can help control and reduce noise, whether it is contact environments and are we able to advise on the flooring noise from the floor above, or ambient sound created in possibilities for these environments. the space itself.
+Textile flooring obviously generates lower noise levels than hard floors, but even our resilient floors can be equipped with sound-dampening SAFETY AND HYGIENE qualities in their backing or sublayers.